 “And, when you want something, all the universe conspires in helping you to achieve it.”

 Life is a roller coaster, but your lowest points should make you appreciate your highs even more.
 You must make a conscious effort to remind yourself of all the beautiful things in your life, and that every moment is an opportunity for change.
 This is where journaling comes into play.
 I find that it helps to get a journal set up for daily entries where you can write down the things you’re grateful for every morning or evening.
 Consider all things, grand or minute.

 If there’s anything you feel you want or need, make a plan to reach your goal and remember that the universe is conspiring to help you, so dream big, aim high, and claim your desires!

 12.)
 Pace Yourself and Focus

 Take a look at your to-do list.
 Instead of tackling everything at once, place the bullets on your list in order of importance.
 Work toward checking off your tasks one by one.
 This may mean that you plan to carry out a task every couple of hours or once a day.
 Either way, focus on what you’re doing at the moment.
 Don’t worry about what comes after because it’ll distract you from your current task.
 You’ll end up being more productive, and the feeling of accomplishment is unlike any other.

 13.)
 Make Doing what You Love a Priority

-Nothing or no one in the world should take precedence over doing what you love.
+Nothing or no one in the world, well, except your little ones, should take precedence over doing what you love.
 Say yes to yourself and pursue your interests and passions, and cultivate a life you love without feeling guilty.
-It could be something as simple as running around the park with your dog, sitting outside at your favorite café and reading a good book, taking a candlelit bath, volunteering at a shelter, designing websites, or maybe it’s having friends over for tea or cocktails.
-Engaging in activities you enjoy gives you a sense of purpose, fulfillment, and makes dealing with difficult moments easier, so whatever you enjoy – do that.
+It could be something as simple as running around the park with your dog, sitting outside at your favorite café and reading a good book, taking a candlelit bath, volunteering at a shelter, designing websites, or maybe it is friends visiting over for tea or cocktails.
+Engaging in activities you enjoy fulfills your spirit and makes dealing with difficult moments easier, so whatever it is you like, do it!